Manipuri Tamils

 The northeastern Indian state of Manipur has a relatively large population of Tamils, largely concentrated near the border of Myanmar.
-The town of Moreh in particular has an estimated 17,000 Tamils.
-Tamils in Manipur have relatives and business contacts in Myanmar, which is a valuable network facilitating cross-border trade.
+The town of Moreh in particular, has an estimated 17,000 Tamils.
+Tamils in Manipur have relatives and business contacts in Myanmar, which is a valuable network, facilitating cross-border trade.

 History

 Tamils from Burma came back to India when General Ne Win nationalized banks, shops, and factories.
-Some of them found life in refugee camps in Tamil Nadu very hard, so they decided to return to Burma through land.
+Some of them found life in refugee camps in Tamil Nadu challenging, so they decided to return to Burma through land.
 They were stopped by Burmese immigration at the border town of Moreh and settled there as a result.

-Around 1992, there were clashes between the Tamil and Kuki communities due to attempts by Kuki militants to impose heavy taxes on Tamil businesses.
+Around 1992, there were clashes between the Tamil and Kuki communities due to attempts by Kuki militants to impose heavy taxes on Tamil businesses.The issue was amicably resolved after the Tamil community struck a deal to invest in the local business, health and education that would benefit the Kuki community as well.

-Very recently, the Tamil community has been involved in a legal battle to prevent the Manipur government from giving up land occupied by Sri Angala Parameshwari Sri Muneeswarar temple to Myanmar.
+Recently, the Tamil community has been involved in a legal battle to prevent the Manipur government from giving up land occupied by Sri Angala Parameshwari Sri Muneeswarar temple to Myanmar.
 One of the gates of this temple is in Burmese territory.